-In seeking to understand and develop a comprehensive framework for foresight practitioner skills development, we first analyzed contemporary skills frameworks that are meant to inform modern professional development and capabilities evolution.
-This broader perspective helped us to understand how general professional capabilities intersect with and support specialized foresight work.
+In seeking to understand potential frameworks for foresight practitioner skills development, we analyzed various general and foresight-specific skills frameworks that are meant to inform contemporary professional development and capabilities evolution.
+This broader approach helped us to understand how general professional capabilities intersect with and support foresight capabilities.

-Recent comprehensive skills frameworks - including the Center for Curriculum Redesign's (CCR) Four-Dimensional Education (2015) as pictured in Figure 7, UNDP's 21st Century Skills for Youth (2021), and the World Economic Forum's (WEF) Education 4.0 Taxonomy (2023), as pictured in Figure 8- have highlighted significant shifts in the skills and capabilities required for professional success.
+Recent general skills frameworks for contemporary professionals - including the Center for Curriculum Redesign's (CCR) Four-Dimensional Education (2015) as pictured in Figure 7, UNDP's 21st Century Skills for Youth (2021), and the World Economic Forum's (WEF) Education 4.0 Taxonomy (2023), as pictured in Figure 8- have highlighted significant shifts in the skills and capabilities required for professional success.
 As IBM's analysis of global CEOs (Four-Dimensional Education, 2015) indicates and WEF's research confirms, traditional technical expertise alone no longer suffices in a rapidly evolving workplace (Education 4.0 Taxonomy, 2023).
 The demand for creativity, critical thinking, and complex problem-solving is now matched by an increasing emphasis on social and emotional capabilities.